๐Ÿš€ Java Abstraction - Complete Guide (Improved Edition)

 How to achieve abstraction in Java?
 Using abstract classes and interfaces.

-Can we instantiate an abstract class? โŒ No
+Can we instantiate an abstract class? โŒ No, it's incomplete.

-Can abstract class have a constructor? โœ… Yes
+Can abstract class have a constructor? โœ… Yes, for initializing shared state.

 Difference between abstract class and interface?
 Abstract class can have body, constructor, variables.
-Interface = full abstraction, no constructor.
+Interface = full abstraction, no constructor, constants only.

 โœ… Summary Table